AnaSilvaSwitch/devops-23-24-JPE-1231821/CA1/README.md

    - This is useful for preserving the history of a feature branch before it gets integrated into the main branch, making it easier to understand the flow of changes and to revert entire features if needed.

-   - As always, every major step should be followed by a tag creation and pushing to origin of such tag

 <br><br>